sam-doomguy/documentation-api/Profiles.md

 | overwrite | Merge existing settings with this Profile.
 If there is a conflict, the Profile's setting will be used.          |
 | replace   | Clear all existing settings and apply settings from this Profile.                                               |

-Example request for applying a profile to accounts:
+Example requests for applying a profile to accounts

+Using `overwrite` mode:
 ```
 curl -H "Content-Type: application/vnd.api+json" \
 -H "Authorization: ApiKey YOUR-API-KEY" \